TheJakeYoon/local-llm/README.md

 # Local LLM Express API

-A simple Express.js API server that acts as a proxy to Ollama's chat API.
+A TypeScript Express.js API server that acts as a proxy to Ollama's chat API.

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v18 or higher)
 - Ollama installed and running locally (default: http://localhost:11434)

 ## Installation